Court Services Branch

 If you are paying more than one ticket, a separate payment must be entered for each ticket.
 Payments will not be properly processed unless entered individually.

-If you are making this payment more than 15 days after the court imposed due date, a $40.00 late payment fee will have been applied to the outstanding balance.
-For further information, please contact a Provincial Court office or call during business hours.
+If the fine amount is not paid within 30 days of the court imposed due date (not the voluntary payment date), a late payment charge will be added to the fine.
+This is only true for Offence Notices.
+For further information, please contact a Provincial Court office during business hours.

-If you received a Notice of Conviction letter, YOU ARE PAYING AFTER THE COURT DATE, and a $40.00 late payment fee MUST be added to the ticket amount if the due date for payment of your fine is past.
-It is your responsibility to ensure that both the ticket amount and $40.00 late payment fee is paid in full.
-Saskatchewan Government Insurance will be instructed not to renew your driver's license until the fine and related fees are paid in full.
+If you have received a Notice of Conviction letter, you are paying after the court date.
+The Notice of Conviction letter provides a due date for your payments in order to avoid a late payment fee.
+If the due date for the payment of your fine has passed, the late payment fee must be added to the ticket amount.
+The amount of the late payment fee is indicated on the back of your office notice near the bottom in the “warning” section; part (B).
+It is your responsibility to ensure that both the ticket amount and late payment fee is paid in full.
+Saskatchewan Government Insurance will be instructed to suspend your driver’s license until the fine and related fees are paid in full.

 By proceeding, I understand that I am pleading guilty to the offence charged against me on the ticket that is being paid.